OpenINF/wg-a-team/doc/development.md

 # Development

-If you're feeling courageous, run the following to do everything at once.
+If you’re feeling courageous, run the following to do everything at once.

 ```console
 npm i; npm t; npm start;